For updates on the status of Mendix Cloud V4, Mendix Cloud V3, and other deployment options, see Mendix Status.

 - Environment health indicators for your environments are now much more accurate.

-- We fixed a problem where Team Server branches that were committed without the Mendix Modeler were hidden in the Cloud Portal.
+- We fixed a problem where Team Server branches that were committed without the Mendix Modeler were hidden in the Developer Portal.

 - We fixed a problem where changing an access restriction profile could display a wrong error about having more than 1 certificate in use.